abhiiyer/ERA1/Session-7/Model-4/README.md

 StepLR is a learning rate scheduler that adjusts the learning rate during training.
 It reduces the learning rate by a specified factor after a certain number of epochs.
 In this implementation, the learning rate is reduced by a factor of 0.1 every 6 epochs.

-Feel free to modify the hyperparameters, such as the learning rate, batch size, or number of epochs, to experiment with different configurations.

 ## Dependencies